Volunteer Information Sessions & Training

 New Volunteer Information Sessions

-The next 1-hour Info Sessions will be held online over Zoom on...
+The next 1-hour Info Sessions will be held on:

 To sign up for an Information Session, click here.

-1) Adult Literacy Program: 12-hour Adult Literacy tutor training series (2 weekday evenings & a Saturday in August).
+1) Adult Literacy Program: 12-hour Adult Literacy tutor training series (2 weekday evenings & a Saturday in January and August).
 This training introduces our approach and curriculum for teaching an adult how to read or improve their reading.

 - OR -

-The 12-hour Tutor Training is described below.
 Feel free to email us at info@durhamliteracy.org if you have any questions.

-The Adult Literacy Tutor Training is required for prospective volunteers who want to teach an adult how to read and write.
+• The Adult Literacy Tutor Training is required for prospective volunteers who want to teach an adult how to read and write.
 The majority of adult learners served in our Adult Literacy program speak English as their first (or only) language.
 The training will focus primarily on multi-sensory phonics instruction.

-The ESOL Tutor Training is required for prospective volunteers who want to teach or co-teach a group English class.
+• The ESOL Tutor Training is required for prospective volunteers who want to teach or co-teach a group English class.
 The majority of ESOL learners were born in other countries and want to improve their ability to communicate in English.
 The training will focus on methods for teaching adults to read, write, speak, and listen in English.
 In addition to the Info Session attendance (see above), prospective ESOL volunteers can complete our online volunteer application.

 Each training series comprises 12 hours of instruction and hand-on practice designed to provide our tutors with an in-depth understanding of our respective students, the assessments we use with students, the research-based curricula they will use in their lessons, proven techniques for engaging students in active learning, and lesson planning.

 We offer this training in August and January.
-The training takes place over two evenings and a Saturday during the course of a week (e.g., Tuesday evening (6-9pm), Thursday evening (6-9pm), and Saturday (9am-3pm)).
+The training takes place over two evenings and a Saturday during the course of a week (e.g., Tuesday evening (6-9pm), Thursday evening (6-9pm), and Saturday (9am-3pm).
 All sessions are required.
 If you can't make one of the sessions, please talk to us before starting the training so that we can determine whether and how to compensate for the missed session.
 We might have alternative teaching opportunities that are better suited for individuals who cannot attend all three sessions (e.g., working one-on-one with an adult GED student or assisting a lead tutor in a literacy-level ESOL class).

 The training usually takes online via Zoom, in-person or a combination of both.